-Provision of sexual health care for youth in detention and correctional facilities is not only an ethical imperative, it is the affirmative legal obligation of these facilities.
-When the state takes a young person into its custody, the due process clause of the federal Constitution requires the state to take affirmative steps to ensure the well-being of that individual, including provision of medical services, mental health services, and staff training adequate to preserve his or her physical and psychological health and safety.7 Comprehensive sexual health care is a key part of essential medical services for young people who must rely on the state for all aspects of their care and education, and who are at a demonstrably significant risk, by virtue of their detention, for sexual assault and abuse.
+Provisions of sexual health care for youth in juvenile facilities are not only an ethical imperative but an affirmative legal obligation of these facilities.8 When the state takes a young person into its custody, the due process clause of the federal Constitution requires the state to take affirmative steps to ensure the well-being of that individual, including provision of medical services, mental health services, and staff training adequate to preserve his or her physical and psychological health and safety.9 Comprehensive sexual health care is a key part of essential services for young people who must rely on the state for all aspects of their care and education, and who are at a demonstrably significant risk, by virtue of their detention, for sexual assault and abuse.

-To most effectively protect the sexual health and safety of young detainees, the proposed standards must recognize the unique vulnerability and needs of these young people and the importance of addressing sex and sexual health in a broader, more affirmative way.
-By proposing standards for health screenings, education, and training that focus on sex exclusively through the prism of sexual abuse and its prevention, the standards proposed by the NPRE Commission, while extraordinary in many respects, simply do not go far enough.
+The proposed DOJ standards for health screenings, education, and training that focus exclusively on sex through the prism of sexual abuse, while good in many respects, simply do not go far enough.
 Prevention of sexual abuse should occur in a broader framework of respect for and cultivation of long-term sexual health.
-The standards should explicitly recognize the critical connection between access to sexual health care - including medical services that go beyond admission screening, sexual education programs for youth, and staff training that ensures understanding of sexuality, sexual orientation, and healthy sexual expression - and the prevention of sexual abuse.
+The final standards should explicitly recognize the critical connection between access to sexual health care and education - including medical services that go beyond admission screening, sexual education programs for youth, and staff training that ensures understanding of sexuality, sexual orientation, and healthy sexual expression - and the prevention of sexual abuse.